London Marathon Training Plan: Beginners to Advanced!

 London Marathon 2022

-All-In-One Training Guide For The 2023 London Marathon
+All-In-One Training Guide For London Marathon

 A marathon is 99% aerobic exercise, meaning it requires oxygenated blood to be flowing to the muscles continuously.
 With this in mind, training your body to cope with a marathon will benefit you in ways you never knew.
-You’ll avoid the same fate faced by the ancient Greek messenger, on which the history of marathon is based.
+You’ll avoid the same fate faced by the ancient Greek messenger, on which the history of marathons is based.

 Have A Marathon Training Strategy

 Here is where we test your needs for a beginner, intermediate or advanced marathon training strategy.
-If you have not been a runner for very long, or you have not run more than 5K or 10K, then you should be understanding your body’s call for a long and drawn-out plan of action.
+If you have not been a runner for very long, or you have not run more than 5K or 10K, then you should understand your body’s call for a long and drawn-out plan of action.

 If your body is used to high-endurance and stamina training, think about where your mind sits for marathon running.
-This may tell you if you are at an intermediate level or need the London marathon advanced training plan.
+This may tell you if you are at an intermediate level or need the London Marathon advanced training plan.

 for london marathon training guide